chaserhkj/PyPreview/README.md

 - Continous preview of Markdown documents
 - Continous build of a project

-It should consists of 3 parts:
+It should consist of 3 parts:
 - Provider
 - Processor
 - Publisher